 Participants are advised to bring their own lunch, and clothing such as swim-wear, shorts, a long-sleeved shirt and jacket, or any old clothes you don’t mind getting wet.
 Sunscreen, a hat and a water bottle are also recommended.
 Life jackets can be provided.

-The WLBC Operational Plan, which details all aspects of how the club is run: Operational Plan 2015
+The WLBC Operational Plan, which details all aspects of how the club is run: this document is pending

-Sailing School Information for participants: Information for participants
+Sailing School Information for participants: Information for Participants – August 2019